 The Ochre trail is perfect for a family walk.
 It’s a relaxed path with plenty of seated areas to have a rest if need be.
 My almost 4-year-old son loved ‘racing’ around the track and following the arrows over bridges, under the pine trees and through the caves.

-The only place where little legs may struggle are the stairs – of which there are many at the beginning & end of the trail.
+The only place where little legs may struggle is the stairs – of which there are many at the beginning & end of the trail.
 These stairs also make it unsuitable for pushchairs.
 Pack the baby/toddler carrier instead!
 Be sure to take care if there has recently been a lot of rain, as the fine ochre path may get slippery.

 When to visit the Ochre Trail